nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

-## 10. Blood Test Labs integration
+## 10. Blood Test Labs & Appointment Booking Integration
 The level of integration available with labs providing testing will vary with the level of customisation required.
 It may be different regions require different labs, and some may use centrally pooled resources.

-The on going management t of this also needs to be considered, should regions be able to dynamically change the lab in use?
+The on going management of this also needs to be considered, should regions be able to dynamically change the lab in use?
 There is also a question of if the service could be opened to people outside of the standard age range, and give the option of payment for ordering a test at home lab kit.

 There needs to be identified a pool of labs that would likely be used, and then further investigation into the integration that is available, both for ordering of kits and getting results.

+Citizens may also not want to test at home, and want to book an appointment (with GP/pharmacy/3rd party) for completing the tests face to face.
+Integration would required with these booking systems.

+If the Health Check tooling is opened to "non-eligible" citizens, could there be the possibility of citizen's paying for there own test at home kits on an ad hoc basis.
+If so, this payment option would need to be also integrated.

 > **Area 10 Summary**
 >
-> Ordering of test at home kits and collecting of status and results
+> Ordering of test at home kits and collecting of status and results.